 - Wash the exterior at least once a month using a liquid detergent.
-Never use strong abrasives to clean the exterior surfaces. - Wax the exterior of aluminum at least once a year, preferably twice, with a quality nonabrasive wax.
+Never use strong abrasives to clean the exterior surfaces. - Wax the exterior of aluminum at least once a year, preferably twice, with a quality non-abrasive wax.
 When waxing, always read and follow instructions and precautions on the container.
 Some cleaners and waxes are recommended for use on only certain types of surfaces.
 Exterior streaking is reduced with more frequent waxing. - If you wish to wax the exterior of fiberglass sided units, use automotive waxes or cleaners/polishes developed for use on fiberglass boats, showers and tubs.
-Be sure to follow the directions on the wax container.
+Be sure to follow the directions on the wax container. - Rubbing alcohol can be used on caulkings that show signs of yellowing.